benweier/blizzard.js/README.md

 bnet.wow.character.profile(obj, callback);
 ```

-## Authenticated Requests
+## Battle.net API Key

-For authenticated requests your private API key is input with the `BATTLENET_API_KEY` environment variable.
+Your private Battle.net API key is input with the `BATTLENET_API_KEY` environment variable.
+This must be present in order to get a proper response.
 There are a variety of ways to set this variable but the easiest is to run your node server with the variable from the command line.

 ```
-$ sudo BATTLENET_API_KEY=<your_api_key> node server.js
+$ sudo BATTLENET_API_KEY=[your_api_key] node server.js
 ```

 # Documentation